guard/guard/README.md

 ----------------

-If a `.guard.rb` is found in your home directory, it will be appended to the Guardfile.
+If a `.guard.rb` is found in your home directory, it will be appended to the `Guardfile`.
 This can be used for tasks you want guard to handle but other users probably don't.
 For example, indexing your source tree with [Ctags](http://ctags.sourceforge.net):